 The campus for women at Redstone was originally a large estate.
 The mansion and the carriage house now serve as Redstone and Robinson Halls.
 The Mabel L. Southwick Memorial Building, another imposing Georgian structure, was completed in 1936 as a center for women's activities.
-The family of Miss Southwick, who was a UVM graduate in the Class of 1905, gave \$65,000 toward the cost of the building. Α bequest from Miss Shirley Farr provided \$75,000, some \$60,000 in federal funds were available for the building, and a student subscription of \$4,200 was made toward the cost of the building and its furnishings.
+The family of Miss Southwick, a University graduate in the class of 1905, gave \$65,000 toward the cost of the building.
+A bequest from Miss Shirley Farr provided \$75,000, some \$60,000 in federal funds were available for the building, and a student subscription of \$4,200 was made toward the cost of the building and its furnishings.

 Slade Hall, built in 1929 near Robinson Hall, is of Colonial-type architecture.
-Mrs. William G. Slade made a gift to UVM of \$50,000 toward this building, in memory of her daughter, Harriet Slade Crombie.
-1947, Grace Goodhue Coolidge Hall, a residence for women, was built adjacent to Southwick.
-Grace Goodhue, UVM Class of 1902, was the wife of Calvin Coolidge, President of the United States.
-The three men's dormitories, Buckham, Chittenden and Wills Halls, and Coolidge Hall were the first University residence halls to be financed by a bond issue guaranteed by the State of Vermont.
+Mrs. William G. Slade made a gift of \$50,000 toward this building, in memory of her daughter, Harriet Slade Crombie.
+In 1947, Grace Goodhue Coolidge Hall, a residence for women, was built adjacent to Southwick.
+Grace Goodhue, class of 1902, was the wife of Calvin Coolidge, President of the United States.
+The three men's dormitories, Buckham, Chittenden and Wills Halls, and Coolidge Hall were the first University resident halls to be financed by a bond issue guaranteed by the State of Vermont.
 Through this guarantee, the University was able to gain a favorable rate of interest in its financing.
 Room rents paid by students living in these residences eventually will liquidate the bond issue.

-Latest residences to be built on these same terms are the three new women's buildings just south of Coolidge.
+Latest residences to be built on these same terms are the three new residences for women just south of Coolidge.
 Mason, Simpson, and Hamilton Halls were completed in 1957 at a cost of \$1,800,000.
 Among the finest dormitories in New England, they are named, appropriately, to honor three distinguished UVM women.
-Mason and Hamilton Halls honor UVM's first two women graduates, Lida Mason Hodge and Ellen
+Mason and Hamilton Halls honor UVM's first two women graduates, Lida Mason Hodge and Ellen Hamilton Woodruff, Class of 1875, who were also the first women admitted to Phi Beta Kappa at the University.
+Simpson Hall honors Dean of Women Emeritus Mary Jean Simpson, class of 1913.